A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Experiments and Results

-Each TSFM is pretrained under seven normalization approaches, the six methods from Section~\ref{sec:prelim} plus a \emph{hybrid} method (Standardization→\textsc{RevIN}).
+Each TSFM is pretrained under seven normalization approaches, the six methods from Section~\ref{sec:prelim} plus a \emph{hybrid} method (Standardization→\textsc{RevIN}), using hyperparameters reported in the original work for each model.
 For every method we train three leave-one-dataset-out variants, withholding Weather, Electricity, or Turkey Power for ZS testing, yielding $21$ pretrained models per TSFM.
 Every run is optimized for $\sim\!100\text{k}$ steps on NVIDIA RTX A5000 GPUs; all datasets in Table~\ref{tab:datasets} participate in pretraining except the one withheld for the current variant.
 At inference we evaluate each model (i) ZS on its withheld dataset and (ii) ID on all datasets seen during training, with the test-set for each dataset excluded from pretraining.
 The same normalization scheme is reapplied, but with window statistics as prescribed in section~\ref{ssec:eval}.
-This design choice emphasizes that our study focuses on understanding normalization impacts rather than comparing different TSFMs performances—results should be interpreted as relative improvements within each architecture, not as cross-model benchmarks.
-For comprehensive model-performance results, please refer to the original papers~\cite{woo2024unified, ansari2024chronos, feng2024curveshapematterstraining, wang2025lightgts}.
+Our strategy is to compare normalization methods within architectures (each model acts as a controlled experiment).
+Comprehensive cross‑model performance can be seen in the original papers~\cite{woo2024unified, ansari2024chronos, feng2024curveshapematterstraining, wang2025lightgts}.